 This was a recipe that I honestly thought would be easy to find.
 It turns out I was wrong.
 Instead, with a little trial and error (thank goodness for the apple!), I think these maple parsnip cupcakes turned out quite well, even if I do say so myself!

 I definitely get my love of parsnips from my Dad.
 I especially love the combination of parsnip and maple.
 One of my very favourite side dishes is roasted parsnips with maple chilli glaze (a recipe I will have to share at some stage!)

 Good parsnip has a delicious nuttiness to it.
 I wanted this to be the main taste in these cupcakes.
 Basically, I wanted a carrot cake with less spice so that this nuttiness could shine.
 The maple syrup not only goes perfectly with the parsnips, but it means that the cupcakes are not as sweet.

 If you have a food processor, use it to grate the parsnip and the apple.
 I don’t have one yet (but I have my eye on this one) so I used a hand grater.
 The parsnips can be a little difficult to grate by hand – tends to break off in chunks – so watch out for chunks in the batter.
 You may even need an additional parsnip if you have too many chunks.

 These cupcakes will not rise much.
 That is normal.
 However, they will bake better at a lower temperature.
-A higher oven temperature will result in very dark cupcakes before they are cooked in the middle – I know, I tried it.
+Higher oven temperatures will result in very dark cupcakes before they are cooked in the middle – I know, I tried it.
 The middle will be sunken, too.

-If you like nuts in your cupcakes, chopped pecans or walnuts could be great.
+If you like nuts in your cupcakes and particularly in your carrot cake, chopped pecans or walnuts could be great.
 Add about a cup when you add the parsnip and apple.

-Try our maple parsnip cupcakes today – or any of the other cupcakes in our Autumn cupcake quartet!
+Try our maple parsnip cupcakes with maple buttercream frosting today – or any of the other cupcakes in our Autumn cupcake quartet!